hazelcast/hazelcast-reference-manual/src/replicatedmap/Considerations.md

 ### Considerations for Replicated Map

-If you have a large cluster or very high occurrence of updates, the replicated map may not scale linearly as expected since it has to replicate update operations to all members in the cluster.
+If you have a large cluster or very high occurrences of updates, the replicated map may not scale linearly as expected since it has to replicate update operations to all members in the cluster.

-It is advised that to configure [back pressure](#back-pressure) when the system has high occurrence of updates since replication of updates made in an asynchronous manner.
+Since the replication of updates is performed in an asynchronous manner, we recommend you to enable back pressure in case your system has high occurrences of updates.
+Please refer to the [Back Pressure](#back-pressure) section to learn how to enable it.

 Replicated map has an anti-entropy system, which will converge values to a common one if some of the members are missing replication updates.